mheap/nexmo-developer/_documentation/en/redact/overview.md

 ### Conversations API

 For the multi-channel communications APIs of Conversation, a developer might decide to use personal data (such as a personal phone number) as a user handle.
-In that case, the [[PUT] method](/api/conversation#updateUser) of the User resource could be used to replace the personal data in the resource, or the [[DELETE] method](/api/conversation#deleteUser) could be used to simply delete the resource completely.
+In that case, the [[PUT] method](/api/conversation#updateUser) of the User resource could be used to replace the personal data in the resource, or the [[DELETE] method](/api/conversation#deleteUser) could be used to delete the resource completely.

 If Conversation messages need to be redacted, the corresponding Event resource can be deleted using the [[DELETE] method](/api/conversation#deleteEvent).